RecursiveForest/whipper/README.md

 containing `key = value` pairs.
 The sections `[main]` and `[musicbrainz]` are special config sections for options not respresented from the command line interface.
-Sections beginning with `drive` are written by whipper; certain values should not be edited.
+Sections beginning with `drive` are written to by `whipper drive analyze` and `whipper offset find` but can be edited by hand.

 Example configuration demonstrating all `[main]` and `[musicbrainz]`
 options: